MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 The schemas are structured in such a way that objects can be nested *ad infinitum*.
 It is up to the sending and receiving applications to decide how and what to exchange.
 However, developers should be aware that given the graph based nature of production data, circular references can be easily created.

 When the decision is made to pass just a reference and the receiving client wants to make a follow up request for additional information there are some potential issues: a decoupled system may not even know which application prepared the data and the client will need to know API endpoints, have the required credentials, and so on to acquire the additional data.
-Sometimes all that a particular application wants is an identifier so it can anchor the portions of the graph it cares about in a broader structure, in which case th e identifier doesn't need to be dereferenced.
+Sometimes all that a particular application wants is an identifier so it can anchor the portions of the graph it cares about in a broader structure, in which case the identifier doesn't need to be dereferenced.

 URLs can be used as identifiers but can be fragile in complex production systems: things can move or exist in more than one location.
 A `file:` URL can be used as an identifier, but this can make workflows fragile, since even a shared filesystem can be mounted differently on different systems.